 In 2006, the City Fields Foundation and the City of San Francisco teamed up for the Playfields Initiative, a public/private partnership.
 We set out to remedy the deficit in youth athletic fields by rebuilding the parks with state-of-the-art synthetic turf and field lights and overhauling the permit and reservation system.

-To date, our partnership has renovated twelve multi-use sports fields in six different parks, including:
+To date, our partnership has renovated seventeen multi-use sports fields in eight different parks, including:

 - Mission Playground

 Combined with our other efforts, the synthetic turf and field light additions have created more than 80,000 hours of new annual playtime in our parks, allowing for 2,000 more kids to play each year on 150 new teams!

 The Beach Chalet Athletic Fields are currently under construction, and will add nearly 10,000 hours of additional playtime at this facility.

 In 2006-2007, City Fields and the Recreation and Park Department collaborated to reorganize permits and reservations into an open and equitable system.
 Working together, we established an inventory of fields, conducted extensive public outreach, analyzed supply and demand, centralized the permitting process, and, most importantly, developed and implemented CLASS - Recreation and Parks' new online permitting system.
 Also, to improve transparency, field allocation schedules are shared with all league administrators by season and with the public by request.

 With the new system, the Recreation and Park Department can now make sure that fields are being distributed equitably among leagues, teams, public and independent schools, genders, ages and sports, as required by our partnership.
 The city is striving to equitably allocate field space, provide additional spaces for girls (who had previously been underserved due to a lack of field space for their relatively new leagues), reduce the amount of out-of-town use, and accommodate additional sports (such as lacrosse and football) wherever possible.